vanderlee/coverflow/README.md

 	Use Christophe Beyls' Reflections.js plugin, available from http://www.digitalia.be/software/reflectionjs-for-jquery and included with Coverflow.
 *	Optional support for touch swipe gestures.
 	Use Matt Bryson's TouchSwipe plugin, available from https://github.com/mattbryson/TouchSwipe-Jquery-Plugin and included with Coverflow.
+*	Extensive support for CSS styling of the states

 p.s.
 All the plugins optionally supported are MIT licensed, so as safe to use as the Coverflow plugin itself.